zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/snowflake/mendix-data-loader.md

 ## Setting up the app client in your OAuth provider

 When setting up the OAuth provider to be able to use it with the Mendix Data Loader, the correct **redirect URL** must be input in order for the authorization server to redirect the user back to the application.
-The redirect URL fro your Snowflake environment will be as follows:
+The redirect URL from your Snowflake environment will be as follows:

 ```
 https://apps-api.c1.<cloud_region_id>.<cloud>.app.snowflake.com/oauth/complete-secret